Become a foster carer

 Enquire on the Shropshire Fostering website

 Stepping Stones fostering is an intensive specialist fostering scheme providing foster care to children who are stepping down from residential home placements.
-This is to help prevent a young person becoming looked after and instead facilitates the intense support needed to reunify a young person home to their birth family successfully.
+This is to help to prevent a young person from becoming 'looked after', and instead facilitates the intense support needed to reunify a young person home to their birth family successfully.

 Who can do this role?

-To be considered for the role of a Stepping Stones foster carer, you need:
+To be considered for the role of a Stepping Stones foster carer, you need to:

 - Have a spare bedroom

-- To be available for the young person on a full-time basis
+- Be available for the young person on a full-time basis

 An example of professional experience could include: